do-community/cloud_haiku/_haikus/Cloud_in_the_sky.md

+---
+layout: haiku
+title: Cloud in the Sky
+author: Helen
+---
+Info in networks<br>
+Readily accessible<br>
-Info in networks Readily accessible Like clouds in the sky
+Like clouds in the sky<br>